|

 InputBox By Richard Rost ![]() ![]() Get User Input with InputBox in Access VBA In today's video, I'll show you how to use the InputBox function in Microsoft Access VBA to prompt the user for some input.
 We will create a Manager Menu form and if the user attempts to open it, he will be asked for a password.
 Nasir from Baltimore, Maryland (a Platinum Member) asks: I have a few forms in my database that have some sensitive information on them, like employee payroll data.
 Is there any way I can password protect just those forms?
 MembersMembers will learn how to create a password form that echo's asterisks (*) as the user types.
 This will keep any nosey Nancys in your office from spying your password over your shoulder.

 Silver Members and up get access to view Extended Cut videos, when available.
-Gold Members can download the database template from class plus get access to the Code Vault.
-If you signed up on YouTube you have to register on my YouTube Find User page so I can set up your account here on my web site.
+Gold Members can download the files from class plus get access to the Code Vault.
 If you're not a member, Join Today!
 Recommended Course

 Pre-Requisites